-- The origins of sexual jealously are thought to be the result of infidelity having been around for a very long time.
+- Sexual jealously is thought to be the result of infidelity and has been around for a very long time.

 Can the relationship be healed?

-According to an article quoted in Readers digest, infidelity is the major cause of divorce – more common than emotional ability and even physical abuse.
-The good news is that, as long as the correct steps are taken, over half of married couples survive the infidelity.
+According to an article quoted in Readers digest, infidelity is the major cause of divorce.
+More common than emotional ability and even physical abuse.
+As long as the correct steps are taken, over half of married couples survive the infidelity.

 Doctor Janis A. Spring has the following advice on how to help your marriage or relationship survive infidelity.

-- Be Honest – When infidelity is discovered it is very important for the wronged party to be able to detail their grievances to their partner.
+- Be Honest.
+It is very important for the wronged party to be able to detail their grievances to their partner.
 This should be an “unsparing and emotionally raw declaration”.
 The wronged party needs to be able to discuss their pain and to feel that they have been heard.

-- Bear witness – The adulterous partner must be able to own up to and face the hurt that their action has caused.
-Because the unfaithful partner often feels extreme guilt and fear that irreparable damage has been done, they often urge their partner to put this behind them rather than giving them enough time to grieve.
+- Bear witness.
+The adulterous partner must be able to own up to and face the hurt that their action has caused.
+The unfaithful partner often feels extreme guilt and fear that the damage has been done.
+They often urge their partner to put this behind them rather than giving them enough time to grieve.
 Doctor Spring insists that the offender should “bear witness” to the pain rather than trying to defend or deflect the impact.
 This willingness is vital to the process of rebuilding trust.

-- Give your partner a written apology – After listening openly and understandingly the adulterer has listened openly and understandingly the cheater should repeat what he or she has learned.
+- Give your partner a written apology.
+Listen openly as the adulterer has listened and understood the cheater should repeat what he or she has learned.
 Then they should write a very detailed and specific letter to prove they understand the hurt they have caused.
-Dr. Spring recommends “They have to prove they’ve heard and understood their partner on the deepest level, and that means citing very specific examples of how they’ve hurt them and then taking actions to prove they will not do so in the future.”
+Dr. Spring recommends “They have to prove they’ve heard and understood their partner on the deepest level.
+That means citing specific examples of how they’ve hurt them and taking action to prove they will not do so again.”

-- Share responsibility – although the adulterer should acknowledge responsibility it is also important for the offended party to accept any responsibility for any other problems in the relationship.
+- Share responsibility.
+Although the adulterer acknowledges responsibility, it is also important for the offended party.
 Perhaps they had some small part in causing their partner to feel isolated or lonely.

-- Set Rules – Doctor Spring suggests that ironclad and non-negotiable rules should be set at the beginning of the healing process.
-Examples include a rule that the partner should always answer their cell phone even if unable to have a full conversation.
-Or if the affair began online that they should let their partner see what they are doing if they are online at home.
-This intentional power imbalance will lessen the insecurity and mistrust that the hurt partner is feeling.
+- Set Rules.
+Doctor Spring suggests that non-negotiable rules should be set at the beginning of the healing process.
 It will also show that the cheater is willing to give up certain rights in order to mend the hurt.

-- Redefine sexual intimacy – the effects of adultery are often felt most strongly ‘between the sheets’.
+- Redefine sexual intimacy.
+The effects of adultery are often felt most strongly ‘between the sheets’.
 The offended person will often feel that they other person is present like a ghost in the bedroom.
 Feelings of guilt often interfere with the adulterer’s performance in bed.
 Their partner, already feeling rejected, may feel that their partner no longer finds them attractive.
-An ongoing and open dialogue regarding sexual fears and desires should be started in order to rebuild physical intimacy.
+An ongoing and open dialogue should be started in order to rebuild physical intimacy.

-- Reality check – it is common for partners who have been cheated on to feel that their relationship is uniquely dysfunctional.
-The reality is that the majority of long term relationships experience at least one instance of infidelity and many survive.
-According to Doctor Spring many couples emerge stronger and closer after the issues of the hurt have been worked through.
+- Reality check.
+It is common for people cheated on to feel that their relationship is dysfunctional.
+According to Doctor Spring many couples emerge stronger and closer after the issues of the hurt worked through.

 All of the above takes time and it may be up to a year and a half before the relationship fully recovers.
-There will also be good and bad days and progress may not be steady but if both partners continue to work at rebuilding the trust they will both emerge as stronger and more caring people.
+There will be good and bad days but if both partners continue to work at rebuilding trust they will both be stronger people.